ThomasSpare/The-Kit-artist-page/README.md

   I only tested for desktop devices.
 I went on after this and improved more on the code for improved accessibilty but have not documented it yet.

+  --

+  ## W3C Validator

+  I tested the sites pages in W3C checker, using my url for the live pages.
+The test with W3C revealed several erros in code.
+Many of the issues had to do with Duplicate of code or wrong input of code.
+So a more thorough debugging of the code with w3C as a reference would need to be carried out.

+  --

   **Manual Testing**

   I also manually performed test on my own iphone 12 by looking on the deployed